 Foods That Reduce Cholesterol

 Many even seem like simple substitutes in my everyday diet.
 Choosing extra virgin olive oil over vegetable oils and butter over margarine are two simple switches.

-One other larger change I am going to make is not just eating more vegetables (which contain high amounts of fibre), but eating more raw vegetables.
+One other larger change is not just eating more vegetables (which contain high amounts of fiber), but eating more raw vegetables.
 This will lower the amount of preparation like cooking in oil that can add unwanted fats into my diet.
 I’m also going to consume more beans for my protein than animal protein.
-By switching the saturated fats in animal protein for the more fibre rich beans, I can make two key switches towards lowering my cholesterol.
+By switching the saturated fats in animal protein for the more fiber rich beans, I can lower my cholesterol.

-Now, I am off to get my most up to date cholesterol number so that in 6 months I can re-evaluate more cholesterol and see if these changes are making a difference.
+Now that I know how to reduce cholesterol, I am off to get my most up to date cholesterol number.
+In 6 months I can re-evaluate more cholesterol and see if these changes are making a difference.